minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   $ man bitcoin-cli
   ```

-⬆️ Now come back to continue with the Bitcoin Core installation process
+⬆️ Now come back to the next section ["Create the bitcoin user"](#create-the-bitcoin-user) to continue with the Bitcoin Core installation process.

 ## For the future: upgrade Bitcoin Core